Manassa Thomas Pope

 Winton, North Carolina in 1887.
 They moved to Henderson, North Carolina in 1888.
 Pope served there as assistant postmaster, a position achieved by political appointment.
 He worked in Charlotte and co-founded Queen City Drug Company in 1892 and People's Benevolent Association, an insurance business.

 He was an officer and surgeon in the Spanish American War in 1898.

 Pope moved to Raleigh in 1899, establishing his doctor's office on Fayetteville Street and later at 13 East Hargett Street.
 He built his two-story brick home at 511 South Wilmington Street in 1901.
 The last remaining home from a once segregated neighborhood of middle class African Americans, it is now the M. T. Pope House Museum.

 His wife died in 1906 and he married Delia H. Phillips, an educator, the following year.
 They had two daughters: Evelyn and Ruth who graduated from Columbia University and became teachers.

 He helped organize Mechanics and Farmers Bank in Durham, North Carolina.

-Facing abuse and discrimination from a rising tide of restrictions from an organized movement for white supremacy, he ran for city council in 1919.
+Facing abuse and discrimination from a rising tide of restrictions from an organized movement for white supremacy, he ran for mayor of Raleigh in 1919.

 He was a classmate and friend of James H. Young whose regiment he served in.

 He was related to Pocahontas Pope and Cleero Pope.